rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 Executing (default): SELECT "id", "username", "email", "password", "role", "createdAt", "updatedAt" FROM "users" AS "user" WHERE "user"."id" = 1;
 {{< /highlight >}}

-There is one request made for the list of messages and three requests for each individual user of a message.
-That's the nature of GraphQL, because even though you can nest your GraphQL relationships and thus your query structure, there are still database requests to be made eventually.
-Check your resolvers for the user of a message in your *src/resolvers/message.js* file to see where this is happening.
-At some point, you may run into performance bottlenecks when nesting a GraphQL query (or mutation) too deep, because a lot of things need to be retrieved from your database.
+There is one request made for the list of messages, and three requests for each individual user.
+That's the nature of GraphQL.
+Even though you can nest your GraphQL relationships and query structure, there will still be database requests.
+Check the resolvers for the message user in your *src/resolvers/message.js* file to see where this is happening.
+At some point, you may run into performance bottlenecks when nesting GraphQL queries or mutations too deeply, because a lot of items need to be retrieved from your database.

-In the following, you are going to optimize these database accesses with batching.
-It's a strategy not only used for a GraphQL server and its database, but uses in other programming environments too.
-Compare again the query result in GraphQL Playground and your database output on the command line.
-There are two improvements which can be made with batching by having two strategies in place.
+In the following, you will optimize these database accesses with batching.
+It's a strategy used for a GraphQL server and its database, but also for other programming environments.
+Compare the query result in GraphQL Playground and your database output in the command line.

-First, one author of a message is retrieved twice from the database which is redundant.
+There are two improvements that can be made with batching.
+First, one author of a message is retrieved twice from the database, which is redundant.
 Even though there are multiple messages, the author of some of these messages can be the same person.
 Imagine this problem on a larger scale for 100 messages between two authors in a chat application.
-There would be one request for the 100 messages and 100 requests for the 100 authors of each message which would lead to overall 101 database accesses.
-What if duplicated authors would be retrieved only once?
-Then it would only need one request for the 100 messages and 2 requests for the authors which leads to only 3 database accesses.
-Since you know all the identifiers of the authors, all identifiers can be batched to a set (no identifier is repeated) of identifiers.
-So in your case of the two authors a list of [2, 2, 1] identifiers would become a set of [2, 1] identifiers.
+There would be one request for the 100 messages and 100 requests for the 100 authors of each message, which would lead to 101 database accesses.
+If duplicated authors are retrieved only once, it would only need one request for the 100 messages and 2 requests for the authors, which reduces the 101 database hits to just 3.
+Since you know all the identifiers of the authors, these identifiers can be batched to a set where none are repeated.
+In this case, the two authors a list of [2, 2, 1] identifiers become a set of [2, 1] identifiers.

-Second, every author is read from the database individually even though the list is purged from its duplications.
-What if you could read all authors with only one database request?
-It should be possible, because at the time of the GraphQL API request happening and having all messages at your disposal, you know how all identifiers of the authors which you would have to read from the database effectively.
-This would decrease your database accesses from 3 to 2, because now you would only request the list of 100 messages and its 2 authors in two request.
+Second, every author is read from the database individually, even though the list is purged from its duplications.
+Reading all authors with only one database request should be possible, because at the time of the GraphQL API request with all messages at your disposal, you know all the identifiers of the authors.
+This decreases your database accesses from 3 to 2, because now you only request the list of 100 messages and its 2 authors in two requests.

-The same two principals can be applied to your 4 database accesses which could be decreased to 2 database accesses.
-On a smaller scale it might haven't that much of a performance impact, but as you have seen for the 100 messages with the 2 authors, it would reduce your database accesses from 101 to 2.
-That's where Facebook's open source {{% a_blank "dataloader" "https://github.com/facebook/dataloader" %}} comes into play.
+The same two principals can be applied to the 4 database accessesm which should be decreased to 2.
+On a smaller scale, it might not have much of a performance impact, but for 100 messages with the 2 authors, it would reduces your database accesses from significantly.
+That's where Facebook's open source {{% a_blank "dataloader" "https://github.com/facebook/dataloader" %}} comes becomes a vital tool.
 You can install it via npm on the command line:

 {{< highlight javascript >}}
 npm install dataloader
 {{< /highlight >}}

-No in your *src/index.js* file you can import and make use of it:
+Now, in your *src/index.js* file you can import and make use of it:

 {{< highlight javascript "hl_lines=1 5 6 7 8 9 10 11 12 13 14 15 33 34 35" >}}
 import DataLoader from 'dataloader';